Projet-BigData-Reddit/Projet_Pipeline_BigData_org/README.md

     * 🔥 **HOT** (Score > 5)
     * 📈 **UP** (Score > 2)
     * 💤 **LOW** (Else)
-* **Fault Tolerance:** Implements a `try-catch` block.
-If writing to Cassandra fails, the batch is automatically redirected and saved to MongoDB to prevent data loss.
+* **Fault Tolerance:** Implements a `try-catch` block for data persistence.
+The system attempts to write to **Cassandra** first.
+If the connection fails or a timeout occurs, the batch is automatically redirected to **MongoDB**, ensuring zero data loss during ingestion.

 ---